confluentinc/librdkafka/CONFIGURATION.md

 fetch.message.max.bytes                  |       1048576 | Maximum number of bytes per topic+partition to request when fetching messages from the broker. fetch.min.bytes                          |             1 | Minimum number of bytes the broker responds with.
-If fetch.wait.max.ms expires the accumulated data will be sent to the client regardless of this setting. fetch.error.backoff.ms                   |           500 | How long to postpone the next fetch request for a topic+partition in case of a fetch error. queue.buffering.max.messages             |        100000 | Maximum number of messages allowed on the producer queue. queue.buffering.max.ms                   |          1000 | Maximum time, in milliseconds, for buffering data on the producer queue. message.send.max.retries                 |             2 | How many times to retry sending a failing MessageSet. **Note:** retrying may cause reordering.
+If fetch.wait.max.ms expires the accumulated data will be sent to the client regardless of this setting. fetch.error.backoff.ms                   |           500 | How long to postpone the next fetch request for a topic+partition in case of a fetch error. group.id                                 |               | Consumer group id string.
+All clients sharing the same group.id belong to the same consumer group. queue.buffering.max.messages             |        100000 | Maximum number of messages allowed on the producer queue. queue.buffering.max.ms                   |          1000 | Maximum time, in milliseconds, for buffering data on the producer queue. message.send.max.retries                 |             2 | How many times to retry sending a failing MessageSet. **Note:** retrying may cause reordering.